pith/docs/docs/seed/manual/security.md

 ## Programmatic checks

 If annotation-based security checks cannot be used, or if an programmatic style is preferred, the
-{{< java "org.seedstack.seed.security.api.SecuritySupport" >}} facade can be used.
+{{< java "org.seedstack.seed.security.SecuritySupport" >}} facade can be used.
 It provides various methods to explicitly check for current subject authorizations.
 It is more versatile than annotation-based checks and it is required when checking dynamically generated authorizations.
 To use it, simply inject it where needed: